imbusy/pact-go/README.md

 Build your api using any web framework like Goji, Gin, Gorilla or just net/http.
 Ensure your pipeline is composable to simplify testing and introduce mock behaviors.

 ##### 2. Honour Pacts
 Create a new test file in your service provider api to verify pact with the consumer.
+Each test should contain one provider state.
+When you are done verifying all the individual states, verify that all states were tested.

 ```go
 package provider